gentom/gentom/README.md

 Hi, I'm Gento.
-I'm building an ecosystem where people who seriously want to please people can exert their creativity fullest.
+I'm building an ecosystem where the people who seriously want to please people can exert their creativity fullest.

 ---